inforkgodara/whatsapp-bulk-messages-without-saving-contacts/README.md

 ## Prerequisites

-In order to run the python script, your system must have the following programs/packages installed and the contact number should be saved in your phone (You can use bulk contact number saving procedure of email).
-There is a way without saving the contact number but has the limitation to send the attachment.
+In order to run the python script, your system must have the following programs/packages installed and the contact number not need to be saved in your phone (You can use bulk contact number saving procedure of email).
+It has limitation of sending attachment but you can refer to my another repo which has functionality to send document file like pdf, image, etc.
 * Python 3.8: Download it from https://www.python.org/downloads
 * Chrome v79: Download it from https://chrome.google.com
 * Pandas : Run in command prompt **pip install pandas**